 Before serving Oberlin, Reverend McGonigle was a campus minister for four years at the University of California at Davis.
 He has also served as a minister at the Unitarian Universalist Church of Davis, the Dana Farber Cancer Institute/Brigham and Women’s Hospital, and the Boston Living Center—a community resource center for people with HIV/AIDS.

 Reverend McGonigle is an ordained minister in the Unitarian Universalist Association—a religious tradition rooted in Judaism and Christianity that honors spiritual insights from many sources and promotes progressive principles of personal ethics and social justice.

-He received his Master of Divinity degree from Harvard Divinity School, focused on academic chaplaincy, interfaith relations, and American religious history.
+He received a Master of Divinity degree from Harvard Divinity School, focused on academic chaplaincy, interfaith relations, and American religious history.
 While at Harvard, he was a researcher for Professor Diana Eck’s Pluralism Project.
-He earned his Bachelor of Arts degree magna cum laude from Brown University, with a concentration in Religious Studies focused on South Asian religions.
+He earned a Bachelor of Arts degree magna cum laude from Brown University, with a concentration in Religious Studies focused on South Asian religions.
 For fieldwork, he studied abroad in India with the University of Pennsylvania.